Too Old To Be A Wedding Photographer

 I’m not going to tell you how old those guys all are but let’s just say that covers a cross-section of people in their 20s, 30s, 40s and 50s – and on the whole none of them are worried about getting too old to do this crazy job as long as they’re physically able.

 What do you think?

-Thanks for reading Too Old To Be A Wedding Photographer by Adam Johnson.
+Thanks for reading Too Old To Be A Wedding Photographer by NineDots.
 NineDots is the ultimate wedding photography community.
-We offer regular wedding photography workshops, the infamous NineDots Gathering wedding photography anticonference every November in London, and ongoing content to help wedding photographers improve through NineDots Membership.
+We offer regular wedding photography workshops, the infamous NineDots Gathering wedding photography non-conference every November in London, and ongoing content and awards to help wedding photographers improve through NineDots Membership.
 Join the greatest wedding photography community in the world!